jawah/niquests/docs/dev/httpx.rst

     with niquests.Session(timeout=niquests.TimeoutConfiguration(connect=10, total=60)) as s:
         ...

-.. note:: Instead of a ``TimeoutConfiguration`` you may pass a simple integer or float instead.
+.. note:: Instead of a :class:`~niquests.TimeoutConfiguration` you may pass a simple integer or float instead.

-Proxies / Mounts
+Proxies / mounts
 ----------------

 HTTPX uses ``mounts={...}`` with full URL schemes::